 Sierra sunshine, adventurous rafting and spectacular Shasta views.

 California is more than its coast and its cities.
-California is the stunning Sierras, the exuberant American River and the majestic Mount Shasta.
+California is mountains and rivers, granite domes and snow-capped volcanoes.
 This is the California we’ll see and experience on High Sierra Expedition.

 As with every Overland trip, we’ll see and experience these places with a small, fun group and two great leaders.
 This is what makes all the difference.
 An Overland group—always limited to 12 kids, always carefully put together—is a spirited, enthusiastic, positive and wholesome place.
-And the Overland leaders, well, they’re the best—caring, supportive and fun-loving.
+And Overland’s leaders?
+They’re the best—caring, supportive and fun-loving.
 Together we’ll share three weeks of adventure and camaraderie, friendship and fun.

 Standing on Mount Shasta we’ll see the world in a new light.
 That’s what’s so special about an Overland trip: the challenge, the group, new friends and lifelong memories that we can share together.
 What could be more wonderful than that?